Take the trail

 Picking olives in Victoria Park / Pakapakanthi (Park 16).
 Pic: Adelaide Park Lands Association

-From this point, head back east, across the Botanic Creek, and look for a wide bitumen road into the Park.
+From this point, keep walking northward towards Wakefield Road.
+Turn right, and go across Botanic Creek on a wooden bridge.
+Stop on a wide bitumen road into the Park.
 This is part of a motor racing circuit.

 [Return to start]